attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java_env/README.md

 - Download and install Java for your platform: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>

-Oracle offers many flavors of Java; however, the base JDK in any of the distribution is  sufficient to run the samples.
+You can use the base JDK in any Oracle distribution to run the samples.
 To Install Ant
 ---